Federated Learning on Virtual Heterogeneous Data with Local-global Distillation: Introduction

 To this end, we propose \ours{}, a federated virtual learning method with local and global distillation.
-We propose \emph{\underline{iterative distribution matching}} in local distillation by comparing the feature distribution of real and synthetic data using an evolving feature extractor.
-The local distillation results in smaller sets with balanced class distributions, achieving efficiency and synchronization while avoiding class imbalance. \ours{} updates the local model on local distilled synthetic datasets (named \emph{local virtual data}).
-We found that training FL with local virtual data can exacerbate heterogeneity in feature space if clients' data has domain shift (Figure.~\ref{fig:condensed_tsne}).
-Therefore, unlike previously proposed federated virtual learning methods that rely solely on local distillation ~\cite{goetz2020federated, xiong2022feddm, hu2022fedsynth}, we also propose a novel and efficient method, \emph{\underline{federated gradient matching}}, that integrated well with FL to distill global virtual data as anchors on the server side.
-This approach aims to alleviate domain shifts among clients by promoting similarity between local and global features.
-Note that we only share local model parameters w.r.t. distilled data.
-Thus, the privacy of local original data is preserved.
-We conclude our contributions as follows: \begin{itemize} \item This paper focuses on an important but underexplored FL setting in which local models are trained on small distilled datasets, which we refer to as \emph{federated virtual learning}.
-We design two effective and efficient dataset distillation methods for FL. \item We are \emph{the first} to reveal that when datasets are distilled from clients' data with domain shift, the heterogeneity problem can be \emph{exacerbated} in the federated virtual learning setting. \item We propose to address the heterogeneity problem by mapping clients to similar features regularized by gradually updated global virtual data using averaged client gradients. \item Through comprehensive experiments on benchmark and real-world datasets, we show that \ours{} outperforms existing state-of-the-art FL algorithms.
+Data distillation is gaining attention in centralized machine learning.
+Recognizing the need for efficiency in FL, we propose integrating two efficient dataset distillation methods into our FL pipeline.
+Specifically, we propose \emph{\underline{iterative distribution matching}} in local distillation by comparing the feature distribution of real and synthetic data using an evolving global feature extractor.
+The local distillation results in compact local virtual datasets with balanced class distributions, achieving efficiency and synchronization while avoiding class imbalance.
+In addition, unlike previously proposed federated virtual learning methods that rely solely on local distillation ~\citep{goetz2020federated, xiong2022feddm, hu2022fedsynth}, we also propose a novel and efficient method, \emph{\underline{federated gradient matching}}, that seamlessly integrate dataset distillation into FL pipeline to synthesize global virtual data as anchors on the server side using the uploaded averaged gradients.
+The global virtual data then serves as anchors to alleviate domain shifts among clients.

+We conclude our contributions as follows: \begin{itemize} \item This paper focuses on an important but under-explored FL setting in which local models are trained on small virtual datasets, which we refer to as \emph{federated virtual learning}, and we are \emph{the first} to reveal that using distilled local virtual data using Distribution Matching~\citep{zhao2023dataset} may \emph{exacerbate} the heterogeneity problem in the federated virtual learning setting. \item We propose to address the heterogeneity problem by our novel distillation strategies, \emph{iterative distribution matching} and \emph{federated gradient matching}, that utilizes pre-existing shared information in FL, and theoretically show it can effectively lower the statistic margin. \item Through comprehensive experiments on benchmark and real-world datasets, we empirically show that \ours{} outperforms existing state-of-the-art FL algorithms.

 \end{itemize}